3. MCAM Dataset¶

 Illumination Channel ID¶

-Accessible through the illumination_channel_id
+Accessible through the illumination_channel_id variable of the

 MCAM dataset.